-Today I would like to talk about some interesting Italian brands from the luxury segment.
+Today I would like to talk about luxury interior design trends by Italian brands.
 Opera Contemporary, Fratelli Boffi and Gallotti & Radice – they might not be household names, but their products and aesthetic reflect current trends in both luxury design and hospitality sector.
 Let’s have a closer look at their collections.

 Pink and green, a sensual colour combination of the moment, sets the tone for the latest Opera Contemporary collection.
 Other prominent items include low coffee tables with marble tops and sophisticated armchairs with upholstery fabrics mimicking marble surfaces.
 The set design wouldn’t be complete without some indoor greenery to further enhance the luscious mood of the collection.

 Opera Contemporary is a relatively new company, founded in 2010, yet it’s produced by Angelo Cappellini, an artisanal manufacturer of classic-style luxury furniture since 1886.
 The brand’s collection is meant to complement Angelo Cappellini with more contemporary aesthetic for a luxury home and hospitality sector.
-Opera Contemporary offers a complete range of furniture for the living room, bedroom, dining room and the office that reinterprets the classic Italian style by making it more appealing to a modern, international customer.
+Opera Contemporary offers a complete range of furniture for the living room, bedroom, dining room and the office.
+The company reinterprets the classic Italian style by making it more appealing to a modern, international customer.

 My favourite item of the collection is the Cosmo sofa (designed by the Castello Lagravinese Studio) in pink velvet with the outer backrest covered with diamond-patterned quilting.
 All pieces are handmade in a factory near Brianza, north of Milan, with high-quality fabrics sourced from niche Italian manufacturers.